UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

                                       'Installed' state.

   Expired                             Existing node is being reinstalled.
-                                      Only nodes that have been idled and (re)activated or reinstalled will
+                                      Only on-premises nodes that are
+                                      reinstalled (with
+                                      `reboot-node --reinstall`) will
                                       ever be in this state.

   Deleted                             Tortuga is in the process of